Wheelie: Wheelchairs

 Some wheelchair users can learn to balance their chair on its rear wheels and do a wheelie.
 This enables them to climb and descend curbs and maneuver over small obstacles.
 Occasionally wheelchair dancers perform wheelies.

 Aircraft

 In an airplane, a wheelie is performed by conducting a soft-field landing or take-off procedure.
 The pilot increases the elevator backpressure so the nose wheel of the landing gear has minimal contact with the ground.

-On 14 February 2020, the Guinness World Record for the longest-distance wheelie in an airplane was set in a Cessna 172 at Southern California Logistics Airport in Victorville, California on its runway 17.
-The pilot kept the plane's nose wheelie from touching the asphalt surface for a distance of 14,319 feet.
+On 14 February 2020, the Guinness World Record for the longest-distance wheelie in an airplane was set in a Cessna 172 at Southern California Logistics Airport in Victorville, California on runway 17.
+The pilot kept the plane's nose wheel from touching the runway for a distance of 14,319 feet.

-Wheelie bars
+Wheelie bar

-Wheelie bars help prevent a vehicle's front end from raising too high or flipping over.
-Wheelie bars are required for some tractor and truck pull events.
+A wheelie bar helps prevent a vehicle's front end from raising too high or flipping over.
+A bar is required for some tractor and truck pull events.
 Wham-O developed and sold an add-on wheelie bar for wheelie bikes.

-Dougie's Wheelie

-On September 25, 2016, British trials motorcyclist Dougie Lampkin successfully wheelied around the Isle of Man TT course.
-He completed the challenge in one hour and 35 minutes, after the attempt was postponed 24 hours because of strong winds.